tsani/eval/bytecode.md

 - Each item on the argument stack is called a _value_.
 Each value is a 64 bit integer.
 - There are two kinds of values, and these are tagged by the LSB of the integer:
     - An unboxed integer ends in 1, so it's really only 63 bits wide.
-    - An addresses ends in 0.
+    - A heap address ends in 0.

 # (Heap) objects